mikhailperetyatko/clerk/client/DOCUMENTATION.md

 To fetch data from the Laravel API, you have to use different endpoints when requesting data from the browser and during the SSR process from the Node server instance.

-The `.env` file already contains those endpoints, so you can use the following `nuxt.config.ts` file:
+The `.env` file already contains those endpoints, so you can use the following `nuxt.config.js` file:

 ```ts
 import { defineNuxtConfig } from 'nuxt3'